bcgsc/pori/docs/faq.md

 We have created a demo version of PORI for users to test without having to set anything up.
 Please see the IPR and GraphKB demos [here](https://pori-demo.bcgsc.ca)

+## What is Second-Pass Matching?

+Second-Pass matching is built-in to the matching done by the IPR python adapter.
+First variants are matched to statements.
+A second set of variants is then created using the subject and relevance of these matched statements.
+These newly created variants are passed back into matching to fetch statements.
+Any statements which are matched based on this second-pass are labelled in IPR with the "inferred" flag.

+An example of this might be that a user inputs a variant, KRAS:p.G12D, which matches to a statement with a relevance of "gain of function" and a subject of "KRAS".
+This then creates the new variant "KRAS gain of function" which matches to a second statement with the subject, "EGRF inhibitor", and relevance, "resistance".
+An inferred match of EGFR inhibitor resistance will be reported for KRAS:p.G12D.